 What will happen to current FOM personnel?

-For all previous FOM employees the name of their employer has changed: FOM has become the NWO Institutes Organisation (NWO-I).
+For all previous FOM employees the name of their employer has changed: FOM has become the Institutes Organisation of NWO (NWO-I).
 For most employees this will be the only change, the exception being the employees at the FOM office.
 They will all relocate to the new NWO.
 Employees will 'follow their work' for the most part, just like their colleagues at STW and NWO.
 This implies that most contacts will stay, and that the transition will have minimal effect on the work in progress.
-However, the email addresses have changed in (mostly) email@example.com.
+However, the email addresses have changed in (mostly) firstname.lastname@example.org.
 Telephone numbers remained unchanged.